pfaffman/discourse-doi-resolver/README.md

 Thanks to [crossref.org](http://blog.crossref.org/2015/08/doi-regular-expressions.html) for a regex that catches most DOIs.

 Currently creates siteSettings, but does not honor them.
+PR welcome!

 ## Installation